trufflesuite/trufflesuite.com/public/docs/advanced/truffle-with-metamask.md

 The network name at the top will switch to say "Private Network".
 Click the left-pointing arrow next to "Settings" to close out of the page and return to the Accounts page.

-Now that we've connected MetaMask to Ganache, you'll be take to the accounts screen.
+Now that we've connected MetaMask to Ganache, you'll be taken to the accounts screen.
 Each account created by Ganache is given 100 ether.
 The first account should have less than the others because that account supplies the gas for smart contract deployment.
 Since you've deployed your smart contract to the network, this account paid for it.

 Click the account icon in the upper-right to create new accounts, the first 10 of which will correspond to the 10 accounts displayed when you launched Ganache.